 About That Urine Color Change with DIM…

 I have taken DIM myself on many occasions.
 Recently, however, I changed my DIM product to a stronger formulation and began to notice something rather odd.
 My urine was a dark orange, almost a bronzey red color.
-I was also having some weird cramping, rather like very mild menstrual cramps.
-I have NEVER seen my urine that color before and with that and the cramping, I began to think I had a bladder infection or a UTI.
-I just wasn’t feeling so good.
+I have NEVER seen my urine that color before and I began to worry that I had a bladder infection or a UTI.

-Gotta say, all of that worried me a bit.
 I almost went in for a urinalysis, but then did a quick Internet search and connected the two.
 DOH!
 These are common symptoms when taking DIM.
-So I stopped taking it for a day or two and the dark urine color changed back to normal and any cramping stopped.
+So I stopped taking it for a day or two and the dark urine color changed back to normal.
 I wondered why it hadn’t happened to me before because as I say, I have taken DIM before.
 But then I recalled that I was taking a stronger and better formulation.
-I’m back on it now and though my urine is dark again, there has been no more cramping.

 So Why Does Your Urine Change Color When You Take DIM?